superlinked/superlinked/docs/recipes/ecomm-recsys.md

 -  Builds and updates a live session context that captures the user’s evolving interests.
 -  Fetches updated recommendations from the vector database (e.g., Redis) based on these interactions.

-Under the hood, the Superlinked server connects to a vector database (Redis in this example).
+Under the hood, the Superlinked server connects to a vector database (Redis or Qdrant for example).
 Each product is stored with multi-modal embeddings that include images, descriptions, categories, and numeric properties.

-## Item2vec

-To enhance these recommendations, the system leverages an item2vec model trained on user event data.
-For instance, if many shoppers who click Product A also end up exploring Product B, item2vec embeddings capture that relationship, increasing B’s rank when someone else shows interest in A. You can train your own item2vec model using the provided scripts and adapt it to your data.

 ##  Real-Time Session-Based Recommendations